 The Emine Valide Pasha Mansion was built in 1902 in the Art Nouveau style by the renowned architect Raimondo D’Aronco.
 Its architecture offers a unique aesthetic that combines European Baroque and traditional Ottoman styles; among the elegant wood carvings and relief decorations on its facade, Egyptian details such as hieroglyphic inscriptions and lotus flower motifs are also noticeable.
 A rich ornamentation program has been applied along the three facades of the mansion facing the sea and the garden, and the balconies on the first floor are designed with artistic shapes.
 Furthermore, the roof of the building features panels inscribed with some of the names of Allah (Esmaül Hüsna) in accordance with Islamic tradition.
 The interior of the building is just as magnificent as the exterior: marble floors and columns, carved ceilings, and colorful stained-glass windows create a palace-like atmosphere.
 All these architectural features have made the Emine Valide Pasha Mansion a magnificent structure blending Ottoman and European architecture.

-Exploring the Emine Valide Pasha Mansion by Yacht
+Exploring Emine Valide Pasha Mansion by Yacht